ucfeli2/How-to-Eli-Pi/01_Interpreter/Interpreter.md

 >>> _
 ```
 ## Interpreter vs Terminal:
 The differences between the Interpreter and terminal and mainly semantic.
-Terminals typically have access to the operating system, whereas the interpreter does now.
+Terminals typically have access to the operating system, whereas the interpreter does not.
 However, there are modules that allow the interpreter to access components of the OS.
-In addition, both are types of text-based interfaces that rely on the user to input commands.
+In addition, both types are examples of text-based interfaces which rely on the user to input commands.

 Depending on the platform, each terminal may use a different language.
 The Window's command prompt uses MS DOS, PowerShell uses a proprietary scripting language, Mac and Linux use variants of Bash.
-The Python interpreter is just another implenetation of a terminal, in this case using the Python language.
+The Python interpreter is just another implementation of a terminal, in this case using the Python language.

 ## Python as a basic calculator:
 Since we can run Python right on the terminal, we can use it as a basic calculator without having to compile and then run the program to get the answer.
-Once we have the the interpreter open, we can directly input the calculations we want to do.
-Only simple calculations (addition, subtraction, division, multiplication, and modulus) can be run in the interpreter without needing to import any additional libraries.
+Once we have the interpreter open, we can directly input the calculations we want to do.
+Only simple calculations (addition, subtraction, division, multiplication, and modulus)  be run in the interpreter without needing to import any additional libraries.
 ```python
 $ python3
 Python 3.8.1 (default, <current_date>, <current_time>)